Frolov-Viacheslav/HORS-with-SHA2-SHA3-and-Kupyna/README.md

-# HORS with SHA2, SHA3 and Kupyna
+# HORS with hash functions SHA2, SHA3 and Kupyna